 ASQL: SQL with Analytics Built In¶

 Analytic SQL (ASQL) is a query language designed for analytics work.
-It adds built-in analytics features that SQL lacks—guaranteed complete results, cohort analysis, cross-dialect date handling—and uses a pipeline syntax that flows top-to-bottom.
+It uses a pipe syntax that flows top-to-bottom, includes built-in helpers for common analytics patterns (like dbt_utils macros), and handles cross-dialect differences automatically.

 Think of it as SQL with analytics superpowers.
 Write ASQL, get standard SQL for any dialect.